 - How to get started with the Start-up Loan Company

 The Start-Up Loan Company is designed to help people who are at the very early stages of launching their business.
-By their very nature, these people tend to be less experienced, and to have more gaps in the knowledge and experience.
-You may be an excellent kitchen fitter, or a world class lawyer, but that doesn’t necessarily mean you have all the skills to run a business from day one.
+By their very nature, these people tend to be less experienced, and to have more gaps in the knowledge.
+You may be an excellent kitchen fitter, or a world class lawyer, but that does not necessarily mean you have all the skills to run a business from day one.

 What needs to be in my business plan?

-Products and Services.
-What are you selling?
-Whether it’s a product or a service, every business needs something to sell.
+Products and Services - What are you selling?
+Whether it is a product or a service, every business needs something to sell.
 Get specific here.
 Perhaps you could include a price list.
 How do your prices compare to your competition?

-Most important, don’t panic.
-If you are a brand new business applying for a start-up loan, then the Start-Up Loan Company is not going to expect the same detail in your plan than a bank would expect from a multi-million pound business.
-They doesn’t expect you to be Richard Branson, but they do expect you to have given this some thought, and the business plan is your way of collecting those thoughts in one place and showing the lender that you’re serious.
+Most important, do not panic.
+If you are a brand new business applying for a start-up loan, then the Start-Up Loan Company is not going to expect the same detail in your plan that a bank would expect from a multi-million pound business.
+They do not expect you to be Richard Branson, but they do expect you to have given this some thought, and the business plan is your way of collecting those thoughts in one place and showing the lender that you are serious.

 You can start your application for the Start-Up Loan Company here.